 - In a large bowl, whisk together flour, sugar, baking powder and salt.
 Mix in butter until mixture is size of fine crumbs.
 Stir in buttermilk and then stir in berries.

-- Shape dough into two 7-inch circles on prepared baking sheet.
-Cut each circle into 6 wedges and coat with cooking spray.
+- Shape dough into 1 7 -inch circle on prepared baking sheet.
+Cut each circle into 8 wedges and coat with cooking spray.

 - Bake until cooked through and golden, about 20 minutes.
 Yields one wedge per serving.